vemonet/nanopub-website/src/pages/sessions.md

 Speaker:

-- [Tobias Kuhn](https://tkuhn.org) on "title tbd" (Technical tutorial)
+- [Tobias Kuhn](https://tkuhn.org) on "Under the hood of nanopublications and their ecosystem: a technical hands-on introduction to nanopublications and the related services" (Technical tutorial)

-- More information will follow
+This special session requires registration.
+Just send an email to [Tobias](mailto:tobias@knowledgepixels.com) before 15 January if you'd like to participate.

 ## Nano Session #8